e-gov/RIHA-Index/Kirjeldaja.md

 # Publisher

 Software application that helps a human user produce and publish descriptions in conformance with the RIHA standard.

+Publisher is deployed in distributed instances.

+To use Browser, click on the icons above